-- a) Using consistent freshwater objectives for interconnected water bodies; and - b) Recognising the importance of river morphology, catchment hydrology, natural processes and land cover in supporting catchment values; and - c) Coordinating the management of land use and freshwater, to: - i.
+- a) Using consistent catchment-based freshwater objectives for interconnected water bodies; and - b) Recognising the importance of river morphology, catchment hydrology, natural processes and land cover in supporting catchment values; and - c) Coordinating the management of land use and freshwater, to: - i.
 Maintain or enhance freshwater values; and - ii.
 Maintain or enhance the wetland values; and - iii.
-Maintain or enhance the values of beds of rivers and lakes, wetlands, and their margins;and - iv.
-Reduce the potential for health and nuisance effects.
+Maintain or enhance the values of beds of rivers and lakes, wetlands, and their margins; and - iv.
+Reduce the potential for health and nuisance effects. - Method 3: Regional Plans - Method 4: City and District Plans - Method 7: Strategies and Plans (non-RMA)

-Policy 2.3.4 Applying an integrated management approach for the coastal environment a) Recognising the importance of coastal morphology, coastal processes and land cover in supporting coastal environment values; and
+Policy 2.3.4 Applying an integrated management approach for the coastal environment